NCLEX-PN Test Day Survival Guide: What to Expect and How to Stay Calm

 8. Final Encouragement

 Here’s a truth to remember: The NCLEX-PN doesn’t expect perfection.
-It assesses whether you can think like a safe, competent entry-level nurse.
+It only wants to see if you can make safe, evidence-based decisions.

 ✅ Government-issued ID